-Previously I have worked on a wide variety of industrially relevant fluid mechanics and physical transport problems as well as theoretical work on nuclear fusion plasma physics and magnetohydrodynamics.
+Previously, I have worked on a wide variety of industrially relevant fluid mechanics and physical transport problems, as well as theoretical work on nuclear fusion plasma physics and magnetohydrodynamics.
 Topics I worked on include the rheology of complex suspensions, settling of droplets and particles, heat transport in flowing media, the propagation of ultrasound in multiphase systems, natural convection, foaming, tokamak nuclear fusion physics, arterial flows and the effect of magnetic fields on magnetic particles and bubbles and solids in conducting fluids.
-I preferably use analytical techniques and engineering correlations as well as computational simulations, but like to maintain a strong connection to experiments.
+I prefer to use analytical techniques, engineering correlations, and computational simulations, but I also greatly value experiments.

 Short CV